Edstone: St Michael and All Angels Church, Great Edstone

-The church is an ancient structure, but the numerous modern repairs have removed all traces of its early architecture.
+St Michael's Church, Great Edstone is a grade II* listed building dating from the 13th century.
+Over the south door of the church is a Saxon dial with an inscription, similar to that at Kirkdale sundial, but not so perfect.

 Population

 According to the latest census of 2011 it has a population of 217 residents.
 The population has increased from the 2001 census, when the population was 192.

 This population graph shows an overall increase over 130 years from 1881 to 2011 in terms of the number of residents that have moved into the village of Edstone.
 However, the most noticeable difference being within a 50-year time period, from 1961 where the population rapidly increased from 113 residents to 217 residents in 2011 (Census data) an overall increase of 105 inhabitants.
 Although, prior to the 1961 population of Edstone, the general trend saw the population decrease by 89 residents from 1821 to 1921.

 Buildings and features

 The most prominent and perhaps the oldest building is The Manor House, a house visible from many miles away.